 Brian Chesky and Joe Gebbia, founders of Airbnb launched airbreadandbreakast.com in 2008 as a single web page.
 The website didn’t have that many features.
 It could only provide feasible renting spaces in your desired location.

 Over the years, it took feedback from the users and improved its customer experience.
-Today, we can see multiple options like monthly stays, experiences, online experiences, and much more to cater to the needs of people.
+At present, the site caters their customers with best stay packages, seamless online experience and much more.

-Facebook is one of the biggest social media platforms connecting 1.69 million users worldwide today.
+Today, Facebook is considered one of the best and popular social media platforms that connects around 1.69 million users worldwide.
 Their MVP was all about connecting students based on their classes and colleges.
 People loved this connecting app and started sharing it with each other.

 In their initial stage, the popular app Facebook didn’t have all the features and functionalities.
 It is tested on a small group of people tested the application.